manasa7958/Projects/ps6/Readme-ps6.md

 ### Features
 Describe what your major decisions were and why you did things that way.
-I chose to use an unordered_map with string keys to rpresent the kgrams and string values to represent each new character following the kgram.
+I chose to use an unordered_map with string keys to represent the kgrams and string values to represent each new character following the kgram.
 This supports random selection and allows for more efficient lookups.
 I used a single mt19937 object to generate randomness in this program.

 ### Testing
 What tests did you write?
 What exceptions did you use?
 Does your code pass the tests?
 I had five different tests.
 These tests look to ensure the basic functionality of the program is running correctly, then it also tests edge cases such as when unvalid k values are used in the input.
 Lastly, the tests also make sure the program doesn't make any errors while generating ouput.
 I particularly test to make sure the correct length string is generated, and the correct prefix is used.
+In the case that the wrong output is being generated, I used the general std::exception class to handle errors.
+All of my tests sucessfully passed.

 ### Lambda
 What does your lambda expression do?
 What function did you pass it to?